...

 Oyster mushrooms have been found to digest plastic.
 Pink Oyster mushrooms shown.

 Fungi need a carbon source to eat, but luckily plastic can serve as that source.
-According to a 2022 study, the first step in the myco-digestion process is “weakening of the polymers’ structure.”
+According to a 2022 study in the journal Microorganisms, the first step in the myco-digestion process is “weakening of the polymers’ structure.”
 That means certain fungi can physically change the shape or surface of a plastic by making it more porous or changing the pH of the surrounding environment.
 Then, the plastic is more accessible for all kinds of microbes to degrade it further.
 After that, the fungi employs “depolymerization” where the enzymes use the broken down, shorter chains and turn them into water and CO2 or methane.

 This means that plastic eating fungi are not just shredding the plastic into smaller pieces, but digesting it into less harmful chemical components.
 What’s more, numerous studies speak to different fungus’ abilities to remediate PFAS, one of the most concerning forever chemicals.